Blog Cloud Native

 ✅ Decrease in overhead and costs

-Cloud Native environments reduce the need for maintaining physical hardware and related infrastructure, resulting in lower operational expenses.
+Cloud Native environments reduce the need to maintain physical hardware and related infrastructure, resulting in lower operational expenses.

 ✅ Easier development and faster time to market for new features